Sustainability

 Assisting Members to make informed choices based on guidance built on the collective first-hand knowledge and wide expertise of the Membership is critical for success.

 The COMNAP Secretariat is housed on the University of Canterbury campus, in Christchurch, New Zealand.
 The COMNAP Secretariat follows the University sustainability policy and plan.
+University of Canterbury has ranked second in Aotearoa New Zealand and 78 globally in the QS World University Rankings: Sustainability 2025.

 The University is committed to sustainability, promoted through their Sustainability Plan, Biodiversity Plan, Waste Plan, Watershed and Waterways Plan, Sustainable Food and Drink Plan, and their Cycle Plan.
 Now, the vision includes native plantings, restoration of waterways and development of the campus to attract native biodiversity.